MichalLytek/type-graphql/docs/bootstrap.md

 ```

 Remember to install `express` and `express-graphql` packages from npm - there are not bundled with TypeGraphQL.
-Of course you can use `apollo-server` or anything you want :wink:
+Of course you can use `apollo-server` or anything you want 😉